mwinokan/HIPPO/docs/source/getting_started.rst

 Getting compounds/poses
 -----------------------

-Compounds can be accessed via the compounds property which wraps a :doc:`CompoundSet <compounds>`:
+Compounds can be accessed via the compounds property which wraps a :class:`.CompoundSet`:

 ::